Hanz727/PROJ2-MazeSolverRobot/src/arduino_sketch/README.md

 ```

 ### Automatic
+1. Go to /PROJ2-MazeSolverRobot/src/arduino_sketch/
-1. Launch the installer, either bat or sh (for mac).
+2. Launch the installer, either bat or sh (for mac).
-2. For .sh file you need to use the console command `./install_libs_mac.sh`.
+3. For .sh file you need to use the console command `./install_libs_mac.sh`.
-3. If it says No Permission use `chmod +x install_libs_mac.sh` and repeat step 2.
+4. If it says No Permission use `chmod +x install_libs_mac.sh` and repeat step 2.

 ### Manual